quantumjim/Quantum-Computation-course-Basel/README.md

 The grade of the QC lecture is exclusively determined by your grade of the final project.
 The main aim of such a project is for you to demonstrate understanding of the topics in the course.
 The format is fairly free to allow you to do this in a way that suits you best.
 Collaboration is allowed, and encouraged.
 But everyone needs something unique to submit.
 There will be an oral prosentation for each project.
 You may present together or separated (we would prefer together).
 If together, everybody must talk about the same amount of time.

 As you submit your individual report, you must also choose a grading scheme with which you want to be evaluated with.
 You may only choose one grading scheme per project (if you work in group).
 We advise that first you choose a project, then you explore it a bit, and only then should you choose a grading scheme.
 This choice will orient what part of the project you will focus on most when going in depth.
 The three grading scheme are:
  * [Balanced](Project_grading_schemes/Balanced_grading_scheme.pdf): what you would most expect from the grading of a project for a bachelor/master lecture.
+Expect 15 mins presentation + 5 mins questions per person.
  * [Research](Project_grading_schemes/Research_grading_scheme.pdf): a scheme focused on your effort in researching a topic and coming with an original idea with original results, even if those are negative.
+Expect 20 mins presentation + 10 mins questions pper person.
  * [Industry](Project_grading_schemes/Industry_grading_scheme.pdf): a scheme focused on your abilities to come up with a product (or at least the prototype of one) to put directly in the hands of consumers.
+Expect 10 mins questions + 5 mins questions per person.

 **Note: These project forms the final grade for the [4 lecture credit points](https://vorlesungsverzeichnis.unibas.ch/en/course-directory?id=294582)**

 ### Important dates

-You have until TDB January to hand-in your final projects (to me, by email).
+You have until the 9th of January to hand-in your final projects (to me, by email).
 You are expected to put a similar amount of time and effort in to the final project as you would put into two sets of exercises.

-You have until TBD December to email me and ask for feedback on project ideas, and to give guidelines for what would be expected for them.
+You have until the 19th of December to email me and ask for feedback on project ideas, and to give guidelines for what would be expected for them.
 We will also use the lecture on 16th December as a brainstorming session.

+The oral presentation would occur the Tuesday 13th, 20th, and 27th of January.

 ### Project ideas